Over 1 day

 - Remove the screws fastening the breaker box cover and pull the cover off.

 - Confirm that power is shut off using a voltage tester.
 Hold one probe against the neutral bus bar while touching the other probe to both setscrews on a double-pole breaker.
 Do not touch the two black cables running to the main circuit breaker, as they are always energized.

 - Remove one knockout slug from the side of the breaker box.
 Use a hammer to tap the knockout slug with a screwdriver, then use a pair of pliers to twist off the slug.

 - Insert a cable clamp into the open knockout.

 - Use a cable ripper to strip about 12 inches of sheathing from the end of the cable.
 Cut off the excess sheathing with a utility knife.

-- Feed the cable through the cable clamp until there is a ½ inch of sheathed cable inside the breaker panel.
+- Feed the cable through the cable clamp until there is a 1/2-inch of sheathed cable inside the breaker box.
 Tighten the cable clamp to secure the cable.

 - Insert the end of the neutral wire into an open terminal on the neutral bus bar and tighten the screw.

-- Lock the new circuit breaker into an open slot, by slipping the side with the attached hot wire under the tab beside the hot bus bar.
+- Lock the new circuit breaker into an open slot of the breaker box.
+Slip the side with the attached hot wire under the tab beside the hot bus bar.
 Push the other side in, toward the bus bar, until it snaps into place, flush with the other breakers in the panel.

-- Insert the end of each hot wire, which will typically be black and red, into a terminal on the new circuit breaker, and tighten the setscrews.
-There is no neutral wire in this type of circuit.
+- Insert the end of each hot wire, which will typically be black and red, into a terminal on the new circuit breaker and tighten the setscrews.
+There is no neutral wire in this type of circuit breaker.